Frederik Andersen: Carolina Hurricanes

+International play

+Andersen was a member of Denmark's national team that competed at the 2010 IIHF World Championship.

+Andersen also played in and won all three games of the Ice hockey at the 2026 Winter Olympics – Men's qualification for Denmark.
+He stopped 60 of 64 shots over the three games.

 Personal life

 Andersen comes from a family of ice hockey players.
-His father, Ernst, played seventeen season as a goaltender in the Metal Ligaen and is the current goaltending coach for Denmark men's national ice hockey team and Herning Blue Fox.
-His mother and uncles also played ice hockey in Denmark.
-His sister, Amalie, is a defenceman for the Danish women's national ice hockey team and is playing collegiately for Maine.
-His brother, Sebastian, is also a defenceman and represented Denmark in the men's national under-18 and junior ice hockey team.
+His father, Ernst, played seventeen seasons as a goaltender in the Metal Ligaen (Superisligaen).
+He is the goaltending coach for the men's national team and for Herning Blue Fox of the Metal Ligaen.
+Andersen's mother and uncles also played ice hockey in Denmark.
+His sister, Amalie, plays defense for the Danish women's national team and played in the Premier Hockey Federation (PHF).
+His brother, Sebastian, is also a defenceman and represented Denmark in the under-18 and junior competitions.
 His brother, Valdemar, and cousin, Emma-Sofie Nordström, are also professional goaltenders.

+During the start of the COVID-19 pandemic and pause to the NHL season in 2020, Andersen lived with then Toronto Maple Leafs teammate Auston Matthews, in Matthews' hometown, Scottsdale, Arizona.